Tag Archive for: coronavirus

 Antidepressant

-Research has shown that among the other benefits of meditation is its ability to reduce stress and anxiety, and thus lower the risk of depression.
+Among the other benefits of meditation, research has shown that it helps reduce stress and anxiety, and thus lowers the risk of depression.
 How does it work?
-You focus on your breathing by simply becoming aware of your inhalation and exhalation.
+You focus on your breathing by simply becoming aware of each inhalation and exhalation.
 These techniques are easily accessible to everyone, even children.

 Did you know?